FilipGieraga/Python-PL/README.md

 ### Hi there, I'm Filip 👋

 ## I aspire to become a Python Developer
-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on Django Framework!
-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Find a job in developement
+- 🥅 2020 Goals: Find a Python related job
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ I love doing new things and exploring new places

 ### Connect with me: